Psmths/windows-forensic-artifacts/account/sam-hive.md

  - Last Failed Login Time
  - Last Password Change Time

-## Caveats
+> [!NOTE]
-If the account in question is authenticating using Microsoft Live, the Logon Count will be 0.
+> If the account in question is authenticating using Microsoft Live, the Logon Count will be 0.